Want to try it for yourself?

 Can a business have multiple types of software licenses?

 Most businesses will typically have various software licenses to cover different application vendors and types of software.
-Managing the terms of each license and adhering to all compliance issues can be challenging, with considerable financial implications when terms are not adhered to – whether intentional or not.
+Managing the terms of each license and adhering to all compliance issues can be challenging, with considerable financial implications when terms are not adhered to – whether intentionally or not.